 It is not just the dividend that is appealing for Caterpillar, however.

 Earnings are projected to increase for Caterpillar.
 The price-to-earnings ratio is now about 13.50.
 The average stock on the Standard & Poor’s 500 Index has a price-to-earnings ratio of about 18, so Caterpillar is priced cheaper than the market.
 Moreover, the price-to-earnings ratio of Caterpillar is expected to fall to about 11.80, according to professional investors who follow the stock.

-Now trading around $86.50 a share, the mean analyst target price for Caterpillar over the next year of market action is $92.51.
-Coupled with its robust dividend yield, that provides for a potential double digit return for those who buy Caterpillar at current price levels.
-Over the last five years, however, Caterpillar has sold for more than $116 a share, so there is tremendous upside.
-That price point combined with the historic growth rate makes Caterpillar a very alluring long term buy.
+Now trading around $86.50 per share, the mean analyst target price for Caterpillar over the next year of market action is $92.51.
+Coupled with its robust dividend yield, that provides for a potential double-digit return for those who buy Caterpillar at current price levels.
+Over the last five years, however, Caterpillar has sold for more than $116 per share, so there is tremendous upside.
+That price point combined with the historic growth rate makes Caterpillar a very alluring long-term buy.